-While the transition to clean industries is often discussed in terms of national targets and global frameworks, one analysis suggests its success will be determined at the local level.
+The transition to clean industries is often discussed in terms of national targets and global frameworks, but one analysis suggests its success will be determined at the local level.
 The clean industrial revolution may be underway on factory floors, in industrial corridors, and within the communities supporting manufacturing.

-Join us for the next CATALYZE Series webinar, in which industry experts will present the blueprint for building manufacturing ecosystems at the local level.
-Together we will explore the rise of regional manufacturers as leaders of the next era of industrial growth.
+In this CATALYZE Series webinar, industry experts present a blueprint for building manufacturing ecosystems at the local level.
+We explore the rise of regional manufacturers as leaders of the next era of industrial growth.

 Learn More: Your Questions About the Clean Industrial Revolution Answered

-This is an opportunity to understand how the goal of rebuilding American industry converges with the work to mitigate climate change, clean up industrial processes and reduce costs.
-Join us, engage with peers, ask questions, and apply insights within your own organization or research.
+This is an opportunity to understand how the goal of rebuilding industry converges with the work to mitigate climate change, clean up industrial processes and reduce costs.

 In an article published in Utility Dive, Lara Croushore, Head of Climate at SecondMuse, and Stacey Weismiller, President and CEO of the American Manufacturing Futures Institute, explore how cities like New York, Pittsburgh, and Los Angeles, along with the Great Lakes corridor, are leveraging their industrial heritage to become hubs for climate innovation.
-By aligning regional strengths with clean energy goals, we can transform fragmented progress into a unified national movement, the authors argue.
-Read the article to prepare for the webinar.
+They proposed the possibility of a national climate commons comprised of regional leaders.

 Why regional manufacturing will power the next clean economy [Utility Dive]